-There is considerable variability on the upper and middle beach, but overall stability, although volume data indicates that there may have been some minor erosion since 2003.
+There is considerable variability on the upper and middle beach, but overall stability, with perhaps an erosion trend in recent years.
 Small berms build and are removed on the upper beach, with no particular seasonal pattern.
 Sediments are gravels and sands, and there is frequent banding, but no significant trends are obvious.